onedata/onedata-documentation/doc/administering_onedata/luma.md

 | Onedata groups               | `(StorageId, AclGroup)`   | [`OnedataGroup`](#onedatagroup)        |

 ### Records
-This section describes records stored in the tables mentioned in the previous section.

 #### `StorageUser`
 This record is used to represent user on the specific storage backend and consists of two fields: